tentone/cart-pendulum/README.md

 # Cart Pendulum

-- Small game written in JavaScript to demonstrate some basics machine learning using a simple linear regression model.
+- Small game to demonstrate basic machine learning concepts using a simple linear regression model.

 - The objective of the game is to balance the stick in the cart while keeping the cart inside of the lines as long as possible.